When you move there are a few things you’ll need to do:

 The trip switch is in or next to the fuse box, which should be within 3m of the electricity meter.

-To find out who your new gas supplier is, contact National Grid.† Alternatively, you could ask the previous occupants who the supply is currently with during the moving process.
+To find out who your new gas supplier is, you can search the national database of gas suppliers online by entering your address at Find My Supplier.
+Alternatively, you could ask the previous occupants who the supply is currently with during the moving process.

 For more help and information, read our guide on how to find your energy supplier.